Biotechnology B.A.

 The Bachelor of Arts in Biotechnology is intended for students who plan to be involved in the biotechnology industry as writers, artists, ethicists, executives, sales force, regulators, lawyers, politicians, and other roles that require an understanding of the technology, but not the intensive training needed for technicians, research scientists, engineers, and bioinformaticians.
 (For those more technical roles, the biomolecular engineering and bioinformatics major or the molecular, cell, and developmental biology major is recommended.)

-The major is deliberately designed to be paired as a double major for students in the humanities, social sciences, or the arts
+The major is deliberately designed to be paired as a double major for students in the humanities, social sciences, or the arts.
+Due to course overlap, the biotechnology B.A. cannot be combined with the biomolecular engineering and bioinformatics major (BMEB) B.S. or the bioinformatics minor.

 Program Learning Outcomes